inab/openVRE/install/README.md

 # Virtual Research Environment (VRE) administration
  VRE is a Virtual Research Environment including a web application and a cloud-based backend aimed to provide end-users an integrative platform for exploring rellevant data resources and applying to them a collection of analyses and visualizations.
-It is written in PHP, HTML and Javascript
+It is written in PHP, HTML and Javascript.
- This document describes how to install ans configure VRE platform in your system, as well as how to process on several basic operation for customizing VRE to your specific project needs.
+ This document describes how to install and configure VRE platform in your system, as well as how to process on several basic operation for customizing VRE to your specific project needs.

  - [Installation](#installation)
  - [Install a Tool](#install_my_first_tool)